Azure/bicep/docs/spec/outputs.md

 ## Array output
 The following declares an array output and computes the value using a [loop](./loops.md).
 ```
-output myLoopyOutput array = [for myItem in myArray {
+output myLoopyOutput array = [for myItem in myArray: {
   myProperty: myItem.myOtherProperty
 }]
 ```